-Programme Struc Programme Structure of the Part-time Mode (from 2014-2015 onwards): The list of courses and their contents may be changed from time to time.
-Year 1: Core courses (27 credits): ENVM7003 Introduction to Ecology (3 credits) ENVM7012 Environmental Economics and Analysis (3 credits) ENVM7013 Sustainability, Society and Environmental Management (3 credits) ENVM7014 Environmental Quality Management (6 credits) ENVM7015 Research Methods and Report Writing in Environmental Management (3 credits) ENVM7016 Environmental Policy (3 credits) ENVM7017 Environmental Law in Hong Kong (3 credits) Select one course t Select one course from the following list: ENVM7018 Environmental Field Studies (3 credits) ENVM7019 Intensive Residential Field Studies (3 credits) Year 2: Core Courses (12 credits): ENVM8004 Dissertation (9 credits) # ENVM8006 Environmental Impact Assessment (3 credits)
+Programme Structure of the Part-time Mode (from 2015-2016 onwards): The list of courses and their contents may be changed from time to time.
+Year 1: Core courses (27 credits): ENVM7003 Introduction to Ecology (3 credits) ENVM7012 Environmental Economics and Analysis (3 credits) ENVM7013 Sustainability, Society and Environmental Management (3 credits) ENVM7014 Environmental Quality Management (6 credits) ENVM7015 Research Methods and Report Writing in Environmental Management (3 credits) ENVM7016 Environmental Policy (3 credits) ENVM7017 Environmental Law in Hong Kong (3 credits) Select one course from the following list: ENVM7018 Environmental Field Studies (3 credits) ENVM7019 Intensive Residential Field Studies (3 credits) Year 2: Core Courses (12 credits): ENVM8004 Dissertation (9 credits) # ENVM8006 Environmental Impact Assessment (3 credits)

-Elective courses (select any five, 15 credits): [Indicative only: courses' availability will vary from year to year]
+Elective courses (select any five, 15 credits):

+[Indicative only: courses' availability will vary from year to year]

-[Indicative only: courses availability will vary from year to year] ENVM8003 Conservation Biology and Management (3 credits) ENVM8010 Earth Science and Environmental Management (3 credits) ENVM8011 Environmental Auditing and Reporting (3 credits) ENVM8012 Environmental Health and Risk Assessment (3 credits) ENVM8013 Air and Noise Pollution Control and Management (3 credits) ENVM8014 Special Topics in Environmental Management (3 credits) ENVM8015 Directed Studies in Environmental Management (3 credits) ENVM8016 Conservation and Management of Freshwater Ecosystems (3 credits) ENVM8017 Conservation and Management of Marine Resources (3 credits) ENVM8018 Urban Planning and Environmental Management (3 credits) ENVM8019 Corporate Sustainability (3 credits)
+[maleurive omy, courses availability with vary from your to your] ENVM8003 Conservation Biology and Management (3 credits) ENVM8010 Earth Science and Environmental Management (3 credits) ENVM8011 Environmental Auditing and Reporting (3 credits) ENVM8012 Environmental Health and Risk Assessment (3 credits) (May be taken in Year 1 summer semester) ENVM8013 Air and Noise Pollution Control and Management (3 credits) ENVM8014 Special Topics in Environmental Management (3 credits) ENVM8015 Directed Studies in Environmental Management (3 credits) ENVM8016 Conservation and Management of Freshwater Ecosystems (3 credits) ENVM8017 Conservation and Management of Marine Resources (3 credits) ENVM8018 Urban Planning and Environmental Management (3 credits) ENVM8019 Corporate Sustainability (3 credits)

 Notes: Alternative courses from other taught Masters' programmes at HKU might be accepted at the discretion of the Programme Director.
-By June 1, Part-time students must have submitted their dissertation titles and supervisor's names to the Board of Studies for approval.
+Part-time students must have submitted their dissertation titles and supervisor's names to the School of Biological Sciences by June 1.
 Part-time students are expected to commence work on their dissertation during the summer vacation between their first and second years of study.